 2. To provide a clear and detailed position to communicate the work opportunity to students.

-Download a step-by-step submission guide on how to submit a research proposal on UBC CareersOnline.
 You will need a UBC CareersOnline EMPLOYER account to submit the proposal.
 In the research proposal, please address the following:

 - Outline of Research Project - Please provide a high-level overview of the research project.
 How will the student advance and contribute to the goals of the project?